-BCFA member Decca is the only furniture manufacturer that makes luxury furniture for creative designers in Europe and the Middle East.
-They spoke to us about veneer and how it can be used to change and enhance the design of furniture.
+BCFA member Decca makes luxury furniture for creative designers in Europe and the Middle East, they spoke to us about veneer and how it can be used to change and enhance the design of furniture.

 Practiced by furniture makers for centuries, veneer pattern matching is a real celebration of skill achieved by matching veneers to create unique patterns that can change the overall design of the furniture piece.

 Veneer layups are hand crafted patterns achieved by laying wood veneers in a variety of ways.
 Some are best suited to a particular application, for instance a starburst veneer layup on a round table, but all have their own intrinsic beauty.
 These are some of the more common layups: